-The Yale Film Study Center has nearly 6,000 film prints and negatives in its collection, many of which represent the unique original materials of filmmakers.
+The Yale Film Study Center has nearly 6,000 film prints and negatives in its collection, many of which represent the unique original materials of filmmakers, and some of which have been preserved by the FSC.
 A few of the collections within the larger Film Study Center holdings are profiled below.
 For more information on any of these collections, please contact Archive & Special Collections Manager Brian Meacham via email.

 The Mary Ellen Bute Collection